apache/felix/docs/README.md

 The servlet can be configured using the pid `org.apache.felix.systemready.impl.servlet.SystemReadyServlet`.

+The default config is

+    osgi.http.whiteboard.servlet.pattern=/systemready

-You can set the servlet path and the servlet context select filter.
+You can set the servlet pattern and the servlet context select filter.
 The default works for Apache Karaf.
 When using the servlet in Apache Felix Http Whiteboard or Adobe AEM make sure you set the servlet context select too:

     osgi.http.whiteboard.context.select=(osgi.http.whiteboard.context.name=org.osgi.service.http)